What is the Future of Mobile App Development? 6 Trends to Watch

 The focus of 5G is speed.
 It’s not just faster than current 4G technology; it’s exponentially faster, capable of operating at 100 times the speed of most existing networks.
 This matters because it allows users, from individual people to enterprise networks, to connect with wearables, devices, and machines, in addition to phones.
 Due to its speed being so much higher, information is transferred in milliseconds, reducing latency and providing a better user experience.

 Use cases range from simple to complex.
 A simple use case might be users watching HD videos on their devices without buffering or quality loss.
-A study from PwC describes a use case where a 5G-enabled healthcare ecosystem — including apps, internet of things (IoT), and wearables — could allow patients to monitor their health and quality of life better.
+A study from PwC describes a use case where a 5G-enabled healthcare ecosystem — including apps, the internet of things (IoT), and wearables — could allow patients to monitor their health and quality of life better.
 This could help with identifying diseases earlier and reducing healthcare costs by approximately $2,000 per patient.

 2. AR & VR move beyond gaming